rclone/rclone/MANUAL.md

 Files above this size will be uploaded in chunks of "--b2-chunk-size".

-This value should be set no larger than 4.657GiB (== 5GB).
+This value should be set no larger than 4.657 GiB (== 5 GB).

 - Config:      upload_cutoff
 - Env Var:     RCLONE_B2_UPLOAD_CUTOFF
 - Type:        SizeSuffix
-- Default:     200M
+- Default:     200Mi

 #### --b2-copy-cutoff